 Source water is untreated water from streams, rivers, lakes, or underground aquifers that is used to supply public drinking water.
 Preventing drinking water contamination at the source makes good public health sense, good economic sense, and good environmental sense.
 Most contaminates enter rivers, lakes and reservoirs from storm water runoff of streets, parking lots, golf courses, athletic fields, construction sites, farms and residential neighborhoods.
-You can be aware of the challenges of keeping drinking water safe and take an active role in protecting drinking water.
+You can be aware of the challenges of keeping drinking water clean and take an active role in protecting drinking water.

-There are many ways that you can get involved in drinking water protection activities to prevent the contamination of the ground water source:
+There are many ways that you can get involved in drinking water protection activities to prevent the contamination of groundwater and surface water sources: